thanasisn/SDR_enhancement_LAP/article/article_doc.md

 Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ during the period of study was made using RTM simulations to account for the long-term variations of the AOD.
-High quality AOD data with a Cimel sun-photometer (part of AERONET) at Thessaloniki start only in 2003, while spectral AOD measurements using direct-sun observations with a MKIII Brewer spectrophotometer are available for the period 1997 -- 2017.
-These data are taken sporadically during each day and are less dense compared to the AERONET data.
+High quality AOD data with a Cimel sun-photometer at Thessaloniki start only in 2003, while spectral AOD measurements using direct-sun observations with a MKIII Brewer spectrophotometer are available for the period 1997 -- 2017.
+The Brewer AOD data are taken sporadically during each day and are less dense compared to the AERONET data.
 By comparing monthly AOD data at
-$340\,\text{nm}$ of the two instruments for the common periods of operation we adjusted the Brewer data and filled the missing months of the Cimel record data with Brewer data.
-Using the monthly time series of AOD at $340\,\text{nm}$, as well as monthly climatological values of the Ångström exponent and constant WC of $15.6\,\text{mm}$ derived from the Cimel record, we simulated with the RTM the cloud-free GHI at SZA of
-$55^{\circ}$ for each month in the period 1997 -- 2023.
-The SZA of
+$340\,\text{nm}$ of the two instruments for the common periods of operation we adjusted the Brewer data and filled the missing months of the Cimel record with Brewer data.
+Using the extended monthly time series of AOD at $340\,\text{nm}$, as well as monthly climatological values of the Ångström exponent and constant WC of $15.6\,\text{mm}$ derived from the Cimel record, we simulated with the RTM the cloud-free GHI at SZA of $55^{\circ}$ for each month in the period 1997 -- 2023.
-$55^{\circ}$ was chosen as representative of all days in the year to get a rough estimate of the annually averaged change in cloud-free GHI.
+The SZA of $55^{\circ}$ was chosen as representative of all days in the year to get a rough estimate of the annually averaged change in cloud-free GHI.
 A second-degree polynomial fit was applied to the simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols:

-$$\Delta\left( \text{GHI} \right)\lbrack\%\rbrack = - 12170 + 12.05 \cdot y + - 0.002981 \cdot y^{2}$$
+$$\Delta\left( \text{GHI} \right)\lbrack\%\rbrack = - 12170 + 12.05 \cdot x + - 0.002981 \cdot x^{2}$$

 where $y$ is the date as a decimal fraction of the year.
-For the period of the study the relative change of AOD ranges between $- 1.88$ and
+The resulting change in $\text{GHI}_{\text{ref}}$ ranges between $- 1.88$ in 1994, a peak of $0.23\,\%$ in mid-2020 and $- 0.19\,\%$ in the end of 2023.
-$- 0.23\,\%$.
-Finally, we applied these long-term changes of Equation to the climatological $\text{GHI}_{\text{ref}}$, to create a more realistic representation of the cloud-free irradiance for the entire period of study.
+Finally, we applied these long-term changes of Equation to the
+$\text{GHI}_{\text{ref}}$, to create a more realistic representation of the cloud-free irradiance for the entire period of study.
 For the period 1994 -- 1996 where no AOD data are available, we assumed that the changes in GHI follow the same polynomial fit.

 ## 2.4 Criteria for the identification of CE events